The Older People’s Commissioner for Wales is supported by a small team of staff who work on the Commissioner’s behalf to deliver her priorities.

 Director of Wellbeing and Empowerment

-Daisy joined the Older People’s Commissioner for Wales in May 2013, having previously worked at the Welsh Refugee Council where she was the Director of Influencing.
+Daisy joined the Older People’s Commissioner for Wales in May 2013, having previously worked at the Welsh Refugee Council where she was Director of Influencing.

 Daisy’s interest in health and social care began in 1992 as a residential social worker in Ealing, London.
 Since then she has worked to improve the health and wellbeing of adults and children from a diverse range of backgrounds in both community and third sector services.